 - ICAP general maladaptive behavior index, adaptive behavior index, and service score and level.

-- The PAS agency will also document whether or not the individual appears to be in need of a guardian, or whether the individual already has a legal guardian:
+- The ISC agency will also document whether or not the individual appears to be in need of a guardian, or whether the individual already has a legal guardian:

-- If the individual has a guardian, the PAS agency will document his/her name.
+- If the individual has a guardian, the ISC agency will document his/her name.

 - The licensed or certified professional should use the time frames indicated below, in the description of assessment components (200.50), as a guide to determine if existing assessments accurately reflect the individual's current skills and service needs.
 If the professional involved believes that any assessment within these time frames may not accurately reflect the individual's current condition or level of functioning, the assessment must be repeated or updated, as deemed necessary by the professional.

-- If the PAS agency should discover, at any point during the assessment process, that the individual being assessed does not have a developmental disability, the PAS agency should refer the individual to the appropriate screening entity (MH PAS, DRS, or Aging; see Chapter 100 for more information).
+- If the ISC agency should discover, at any point during the assessment process, that the individual being assessed does not have a developmental disability, the ISC agency should refer the individual to the appropriate screening entity (MH PAS, DRS, or Aging; see Chapter 100 for more information).
 An indication of "None" must be marked under "Disability."

 200.40 Assessments Required By Disability

-The PAS agency must ensure the following assessments are obtained.
+The ISC agency must ensure the following assessments are obtained.
 Guidance regarding necessary components of these assessments is provided in Section 200.50:

 - Medical review, consisting of: